katharinalisalin/demo-bug-template/docs/contributing/index.md

 # Contributing

 Material for MkDocs is an actively maintained and constantly improved project that caters to a diverse user base with varying backgrounds and needs.
-To effectively address these needs of all our users, evaluate requests, and fix bugs, a lot of work from us maintainers is required.
+In order to effectively address the needs of all our users, evaluate requests, and fix bugs, a lot of work from us maintainers is required.

-To optizime the process and make it more efficient for our users to report, request, submit to the project or exchange with our community, we have created new forms or updated existing ones in our [issue tracker].
-This following guide will give you an overview of the options and lead you to the guides, which fit your needs.
+## How to contribute

+We have invested quite a lot of time in creating better templates for our [issue tracker], optimizing the processes for our users to report bugs, request features or changes, contribute to the project or exchange with our community.
+This section of the documentation explains each process.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues

-## abc

-### You want us to help you
+### Creating an issue

 <div class="grid cards" markdown>